ipfs/kubo/docs/config.md

 ### `Swarm.Transports.Multiplexers.Mplex`

-Mplex is the default multiplexer used when communicating between go-ipfs and all other IPFS and libp2p implementations.
+Mplex is the default multiplexer used when communicating between Kubo and all other IPFS and libp2p implementations.
 Unlike Yamux:

 * Mplex is a simpler protocol.